-After finishing a pit stop and leaving the pit, the driver do not run over the white dividing line.
+When leaving the pit, the driver do not cross the white dividing line.

+To clarify: Crossing means that the outside of a tire must not go beyond the outside of the corresponding line painted on the track in relation to the pit lane.
 The driver must hereby ensure that he does not endanger or obstruct other participants.